 Even more than gems and precious metals, the Forge Folk treasured honor and courage.
-Warriors born, they faced the Erlik’s challenges without fear and running from battle was never an option.
+Warriors born, they faced Erlik’s challenges without fear and running from battle was never an option.
 In the early years, before Elras met his doom, they were invincible.
 In groups of three, nine, or eighteen if many Dark Ones were sighted (it was always a multiple of three), they’d stalk them until cornered and then show them Dwarven justice with an axe.
 During the Battle of Unending Night (BUN) though, their invincibility proved imperfect.
 Thousands of Dwarves fell to the Dark Ones and some clans were completely annihilated.
 Caradar suffered greater ruin than the Elvenhomes during the BUN, which is appropriate, I suppose, since all the trouble started there.
 The Forge Folk’s greatest loss was the death of their king, Dar Highfather.

 Population was always a matter of concern for the Forge Folk.
 Barely one in ten were women.
 Each woman was expected to bear children, but few had more than two.
 Most of the Dwarven women became infertile after their second child due to a form of genetic population control imposed at the Pool of Life.
 Food supply was the other factor limited the Forge Folk’s population.
-The Dwarves cultivated strains of fruits, vegetables that could grow in dark, subterranean caverns, but there were only so many places in Caradar where these Dwarven treats (that’s a stretch in some cases, the Dwarven palate was remarkably unrefined) could grow.
+The Dwarves cultivated strains of fruits and vegetables that could grow in dark, subterranean caverns, but there were only so many places in Caradar where these Dwarven treats (that’s a stretch in some cases, the Dwarven palate was remarkably unrefined) could flourish.
 A few were considered delicacies by those who walked the world above.
 In Hali’s time, imported villgrass, a brown, nut–flavored lettuce, was often served in Tintammil.
-The Forge Folk also like their drink and brewed many spirits using subterranean grown ingredients that you couldn’t find in any but the finest topside taverns.
+The Forge Folk also liked their drink and brewed many spirits using subterranean grown ingredients that you couldn’t find in any but the finest topside taverns.

 In the Elder Days, marriage between the clans was quite rare.
 When a Dwarven maiden announced her readiness to marry, her parents would entertain offers from potential husbands.
 Suitors from other clans were discouraged, it was a matter of numbers and clan pride.
 Arranged marriages were not uncommon and were the easiest way to get a fair price for a daughter’s hand.
 Marrying for money, or to keep your parents happy, didn’t have negative connotations, it was how things were done.
 If the Forge Folk were asked to come up with a Letterman top ten list ranking their values, marital bliss might not have made the cut.

 In addition to the Earth Mother, the Forge Folk also sought the favor of their patron, Grandar, in whose image they were made.
-Grandar had the vergar with him in Heaven and so he gave weasels, lesser cousins to the Vergar burrowing under Ak-Kidarrak, to the Forge Folk,.
-Weasels of all sizes roamed Caradar’s tunnels – small ones for pets, mid-sized ones for delving (and sometimes eating, the Forge Folk had limited culinary choices), , and huge ones for riding through Caradar’s wider tunnels.
+Grandar had the vergar with him in Heaven and so he gave weasels, lesser cousins to the Vergar burrowing under Ak-Kidarrak, to the Forge Folk.
+Weasels of all sizes roamed Caradar’s tunnels – small ones for pets, mid-sized ones for delving (and sometimes eating, the Forge Folk had limited culinary choices), and huge ones for riding through Caradar’s wider tunnels.
 The Dwarves also had a preference for Garruth the Laughing God, who was a lord of the deep earth too, and whose bellows were often heard echoing from one clan hall to the next.